 At the doctor's office there was a most exigent patient wanting to see Dr. Smith at once!

-Exigent and pressing suggest an urgency that requires prompt action
+Exigent and pressing pertains to an urgency that requires prompt action.

 , more exigently, most exigently